fedoral10/JasperBuild/readme.md

 # JasperCLI

-Is a simple CLI to generate reports from JasperReports (*.jrxml) to PDF and XLSX, this is a little project made with Maven, just need compile with **mvn install**.
+Is a simple CLI to generate reports from JasperReports (*.jrxml) to PDF, XLSX and base64, this is a little project made with Maven, just need compile with **mvn install**.

 I made this code to get reports with a PostgreSQL DB, so i have tested on it, but in theory you can use it with any DBMS, just need add the JDBC library dependecy on **pom.xml**.